-Edinburgh City Mission has great connections with many Churches, organisations and Christian individuals in Edinburgh and further afield.
+Edinburgh City Mission has great connections with Churches, organisations and Christian individuals throughout Edinburgh and further afield.

-We love to speak of what God has done through the evangelistic ministries, to feedback to those who pray or support us in so many ways, and to broaden awareness of the mission.
+We love to speak of what God is doing through our ministries, to feedback to those who pray for and support us and to broaden awareness of our work.Find Out More

 Sally’s (name changed) story might be hard for you to imagine, but sadly her story might be all too familiar to a lot of people in our city.
 The future is hopeful in Sally‘s story and with your support we can help more people to have hope despite their circumstances.